emacsway/emacsway.github.io/_sources/en/django-framework.txt

 As previously mentioned, this is not critical for HTTP request processing, since Django framework usually serves it with one transaction.
 But when you develop command-line scripts or scheduled tasks, you need to take this into account.

-You must also take care of yourself to prevent mutual blocking (Deadlock_), since the Django ORM does not implement the `Unit of Work`_ pattern and does not use topological sorting.
+You must also take care of yourself to prevent Deadlock_, since the Django ORM does not implement the `Unit of Work`_ pattern and does not use topological sorting.

 It is worth also mention the frequent problem of novice developers, who are trying to process a large collection of objects without using `select_for_update() <https://docs.djangoproject.com/en/1.11/ref/models/querysets/#select-for-update>`_.
 The processing of the collection takes a considerable amount of time, which is enough for the loaded object, waiting for its processing, to change the record in the database.